nbeddows/meen/README.md

 - Using the default build and host profiles: `conan install . --build=missing`.
 - Using the default build profile targeting 32 bit Raspberry Pi OS: `conan install . --build=missing -pr:h=profiles/raspberry-32`.<br>
 - Using the default build profile targeting 64 bit Raspberry Pi OS: `conan install . --build=missing -pr:h=profiles/raspberry-64`.<br>

-NOTE: when performing a cross compile using a host profile you must install the requisite toolchain of the target architecture (See Pre-requisites).
+NOTE: when performing a cross compile using a host profile you must install the requisite toolchain of the target architecture, [see pre-requisites](#pre-requisites).

 The following install options are supported:
 - build/don't build the unit tests: `--conf=tools.build:skip_test=[True|False(default)]`